klakplok/goji/README.md

- - Directly write values from Goji's intermediate representation (AST nodes), by calling the constructors defined by the various types of the `Goji_ast` module.
+ - Directly write values from Goji's intermediate representation (AST nodes), by calling the constructors defined by the various types of the `Goji.AST` module.
 The AST is made public, documented and should be fairly stable.
 Even if you don't use it directly, it is a good idea to browse its definition for understanding how descriptions are structured.
  - The AST has been designed for being actually writable by hand, but since it encode features only needed by complex bindings, writing simple descriptions can be a little verbose or confusing.
-For this, the `Goji_dsl` module defines functions that correspond to AST constructors but with some parameters made optional.
+For this, the `Goji.DSL` module defines functions that correspond to AST constructors but with some parameters made optional.
 For instance, documentation can be passed with `~doc:"..."` or omitted (**but should not**).